jalcine/vimrc/README.markdown

 From there, running the script `install-vim-plugins` will finalize the process of getting a mirror image of my current environment.

+## Support &amp; Contributions

+I've noticed that people have taken a lean to use this configuration.
+I find that *super dope*!
+The thing is, I'm not going to fix issues that you might find while using this setup because I largely host it on Github for syndication across the multiple machines I work on (even the ephemeral ones).
+If I like your patch and it improves _my_ personal workflow as well, then I'll gladly accept it!

 ----

 > This was finalized 2016-03-06 23:09:04 PST.